Midjourney/prompt: "open office concept, full of diverse people, watercolor style"

 @bsaunders_2028 good point.

-Vincent Sanchez-Gomez 7 months ago
+Vincent Sanchez-Gomez about 1 year ago

 I mostly agree with the logic in the post if you are simply considering the impact of your job on your individual life and experience - but the reality is that a person's work doesn't exist in a vacuum.